PA Residency Overview

 Regions Hospital PA residents are required to study the core content curriculum that is required for emergency medicine physician board certification.
 PA residents participate in weekly conferences with the EM physician residents.
 They are required to certify in ACLS, PALS, and ATLS.
 PA residents participate in skills workshops including procedure labs and simulation labs.
 There is opportunity for additional training in Ultrasound, EMS, Toxicology, International Emergency Medicine, and research studies.

 PA residents devote a significant portion of their training to emergency medicine.
 They have required rotations in specialty areas essential for proficiency in emergency medicine.
-There are rotations to an outreach hospital partner and a rural emergency department.
+There are rotations to an outreach pediatric emergency department and a single provider covered community emergency department.

 18 Month Clinical Rotation Schedule

-The Regions Hospital Emergency Medicine/ Physician Assistant Residency Program is designed to meet the requirements for Clinical Post Graduate PA Programs as determined by The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-The program has started the application process for accreditation, however the ARC-PA has suspended the accreditation process and is undergoing a reevaluation of how it will proceed.
+The Regions Hospital Emergency Medicine/ Physician Assistant Residency Program is designed to meet the requirements for Clinical Post Graduate PA Programs as determined by The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA), and the SEMPA (Society of Emergency Medicine Physician Assistants) Postgraduate Training Program Standards.
+The program started the application process for accreditation, however the ARC-PA suspended the accreditation process in 2014 and it reinstated the voluntary accreditation for programs that were previously accredited by ARC-PA in 2020.
+We are considering the option of pursuing accreditation in the future.